-The information in the sections of the 2016 Proxy Statement captioned "Equity Compensation Plan Information" under "Proposal 4.
-Reapproval of Performance Goals Under the 2011 Equity Participation Plan" and "Other Information - Security Ownership Information" is incorporated in this Item 12 by reference.
+The information in the sections of the 2017 Proxy Statement captioned "Compensation Tables - Equity Compensation Plan Information" and "Other Information - Security Ownership Information" is incorporated in this Item 12 by reference.

 ITEM 13.
 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE